derekyenser/Mood-DJ/README.md

   5. Uses predetermined mood options

   **How to clone Mood DJ**
-  1. Download and run the ScriptsforTables in mySQL(master branch)
+  1. veiw the README.txt in ScriptsForSql to connect to the database.
   2. Download the PythonExeLink.txt and run(master branch)
   3. Download and install javaFX(https://openjfx.io/)
   3. Download the user interface(user-interface branch)